Seattle Newspaper for the People by the People

 Seattle Proposition 1 – Seattle’s Seawall Measure

 Now for the seawall measure.
 The council members are not earthquake or hurricane specialists.
 No one knows/when or if anything of that will happen.
 They should have taken care of the seawall as it deteriorated.
-The people who owns the property should have to pay for it not the whole city.
+The people who own the property should have to pay for it not the whole city.
 Proposition 1 is asking for $290 million.
 Most of what they have written about it is lies.
-They are saying if it failed it would severely disrupt daily traffic.
+They are saying if it failed, it would severely disrupt daily traffic.
 Approx 12,300 vehicles use it.
 3% of Seattle’s traffic.
-They should have been worrying about the seawall before they shoved the expensive tunnel mess through.
+They should have been worrying about the seawall before they shoved the expensive tunnel mess through it.
 They have no plan.
-They talk about two piers, but they are not even clear how long the seawall will be.
-When it might start to be built, when they might finish, or if it would be on budget or just another bottomless pit to scoop taxpayers dollars into.
-They will pay planners, consultants and have to line a few pockets along the way and the money could be all screwed away before a nail is hammered.
-Remember the monorail.
+They talk about two piers, but they are unclear how long the seawall will be.
+When it might start to be built when they might finish, or if it would be on a budget or just another bottomless pit to scoop taxpayer’s dollars into.
+They will pay planners, and consultants and have to line a few pockets along the way and the money could be all screwed away before a nail is hammered.
+Remember the monorail?
 They blew enough money planning to build the darn thing.
 I am not sure they even know at this point what they are trying to do, but to pose at the waterfront and try to put the fear of Sandy into the voters is low, low, low.
 There should be some concrete plans before we give them $290 million.

 Senate Joint Resolution No. 8223 (Not Supported)